 City To Farm

-City to Farm collects food scraps across north Auckland for composting on local farms.
-Since 2019 we have diverted over 350 tonnes of food scraps from landfill helping businesses and schools participate in climate change solutions.
+City to Farm collects food scraps across north Auckland for improving soil on local farms.

 What We Do